KNOW YOUR MARKET HUB

 November 2018 edition

 Bringing you the most up-to-date trends in remuneration and insights on the current rewards environment, key economic data affecting pay decisions, topical HR issues and much more!
 The hub is updated on a monthly basis, with the remuneration movements and forecast updated quarterly, ensuring you have access to the most current and reliable information.

-In this edition we shine the spotlight on: the twin threats of aging and automation.
+In this edition we shine the spotlight on: modern learning for the digtal era.
 See below to view the full article.
 If you have any questions, suggestions or have an interest area that you would like us to cover please take a minute to contact us.

 Stay informed with our monthly Talent Talk email.
 We look forward to sharing the very latest trends and insights with you each month!

 QUARTERLY REMUNERATION MOVEMENTS AND FORECASTS - Q3 2018

 The median employment cost (EC) movement for same incumbents (the same people, in the same role and at the same organisations) in the general market has remained steady at 2.5% in the third quarter of 2018.

 In Q3 2018, the projection for salary increases for the calendar year is 2.6%.